14 Outdoor, Socially Distanced Places To Visit - For Free

 Although the indoor facilities and restrooms are closed to the public, the hiking trails at nearby Kiser Lake are open.
 This is probably a trail system that most people are unfamiliar with, which makes it all the more adventurous.
 Just a few miles east is an even more secluded hiking trail at Davey Woods State Nature Preserve, 7661 Lonesome Rd.

 12. Take the Heart of Ohio Road Trip on U.S. 36

 You can’t visit the businesses along this trip, but this journey has so many free, outdoor and secluded places to visit that it’s still worth the gas money.
 Learn more HERE.

 13. Explore Maple Ridge Reserve, Stillwater Prairie and Goode Prairie

 These three Miami County Park District parks are located next to each other in the peaceful countryside between Covington and Bradford, with plenty of room for everyone to have their own private space.
-Each park has a variety of wildflowers and wild mushrooms in the spring and Maple Ridge and Stillwater Prairie have great riverfront views, plus places for children to get out and stretch.
+Each park has a variety of wildflowers and wild mushrooms and Maple Ridge and Stillwater Prairie have great riverfront views, plus places for children to get out and stretch.

 14. Visit Fletcher Covered Bridge and Fletcher Cemetery

 Miami County’s “other” covered bridge is located in Fletcher, which is located directly next to The Fletcher Cemetery.
 A visit to both of these places can include a walk around the cemetery, where you’ll see a chair-shaped and log-cabin-shaped gravestone, among other unique sights, plus fresh air in wide open spaces.